-(Front Slideout Room)
+(Front Slideout Room) -If Equipped

-Crank-In Mode
+Crank-In Procedure

-If the room mechanism is malfunctions and will not retract using the buttons, you will need to manually crank the room in to the travel position.
-(The room can also be cranked out into the extended position using this method if necessary.)
+If the slideout mechanism is malfunctioning and will not retract using the buttons, you will need to manually crank the room in to the travel position.

+NOTE: The room can also be cranked out into the extended position using this method, if necessary.